turbot/steampipe-plugin-aws/docs/tables/aws_iot_thing_type.md

   datetime(creation_date) >= datetime('now', '-30 days');
 ```

-### List Thing Types Scheduled for Deprecation Within the Next 30 Days
+### List thing types scheduled for deprecation within the next 30 days
 Discover Thing Types scheduled for deprecation in the next 30 days.
 This query assists in proactive planning for transitioning away from soon-to-be deprecated Thing Types.

 ```sql+postgres